Did you know that the Halloween Jack O'Lantern has Irish origins?

 Jack was a bit of a joker.
 He loved playing tricks and one day he made a serious mistake.
 He decided to play a trick on the Devil himself.

 Using his guile and gift of the gab, he managed to convince the Devil to climb into an apple tree.

 When the Devil wasn’t paying attention, Jack placed crosses around the tree trunk, stranding the Devil in the tree.

 Now, the Devil wouldn't leave the tree when he was surrounded by so many crosses, the symbol of Christ.

 But for some crazy reason, Jack did the unthinkable.
 He made a deal with the Devil.
 Before removing the crosses to free the Devil, Jack made Old Nick Himself promise not to touch his soul when he passed away.

-Now Jack did not bother to mend his ways and live a good life.
-He believed he had secured his heavenly future since he need not worry about going to Hell.
+Now, Jack did not bother to mend his ways and live a good life.
+After some time, he believed he had secured his heavenly future since he need not worry about going to Hell.

-The Irish called this ghostly figure “Jack of the Lantern” or “Jack of the Turnip” which over the years has been shortened to “Jack O’Lantern.”
+As time went by, the Irish called this ghostly figure “Jack of the Lantern” or "Jack of the Turnip."
+Over the years, this has been shortened to “Jack O’Lantern.”